Elementary school fundraising ideas that work.

 - How should you close out your assembly?

-It would be wise to have a dress rehearsal prior to your kickoff as well.
+It would also be wise to have a dress rehearsal before your kickoff.
 In other words, practice what you plan to say to your students.
 Allow plenty of time to set up and test your equipment.

 There are things that you can do to enhance the impact of your kickoff: